 - Neck Injuries.
 The spine can be just as vulnerable as the head in accidents.
 Neck injuries are commonly the result of rear-end collisions.
 Severe damage to the spinal cord can even lead to paralysis in some cases.

 - Road Rash.
-Motorcyclists can be thrown off their bike and suffer burns, scrapes, cuts, and bruises from sliding across the road or pavement.
-Road rash can lead to surface nerve damage, infections, and in worst-case scenarios, require skin grafts.
+Motorcyclists can be thrown from their bikes and suffer burns, scrapes, cuts, and bruises from sliding across the road or pavement.
+Road rash can lead to surface nerve damage, infections, and in worst-case scenarios, may require skin grafts.

 - Leg Injuries.
 The limbs can be especially vulnerable to injury.
 Legs can be subject to broken bones, knee injuries, twisted ankles, torn ligaments, and all forms of road rash.
 A severe enough injury or infection can even lead to amputation.

 - Arm Injuries.
-Arms can be subject to injury after being thrown off a bike.
 Usually, arms are used to brace oneself upon impact, which can lead to broken bones, torn rotator cuffs, fractured fingers, and nerve damage.

 - Trauma to pelvis.
 Other serious injuries that can be the result of being thrown off the bike include trauma to the pelvic bone, torso injury, broken or cracked ribs, and even internal bleeding.

 For a free consultation, fill out our online form or contact us at (303) 331-6186 today.

 Motorcycle Riding Laws in Colorado

 Motorcycle riders must follow the general rules of the road in addition to other precautions.
 As Colorado is a comparative negligence state, failing to abide by these riding laws can result in partial liability on behalf of the motorcyclist.